SpencerDawkins/sdp-rtp-quic-questions/draft-dawkins-sdp-rtp-quic-questions.md

 ## Feedback Mechanisms

-RTP has relied on RTCP as its feedback mechanism for decades, as that mechanism has evolved over time, with the addition of AVPF feedback ({{RFC4585}}), and subsequent extensions (for example, the codec control messages defined in {{RFC5104}}).
+RTP has relied on RTCP as its feedback mechanism for decades, as that mechanism has evolved over time, with the addition of AVPF feedback ({{RFC4585}}), and subsequent extensions (for example, the codec control messages defined in {{RFC5104}} and extended in {{RFC7728}} and {{RFC8082}}).

 Should we assume that RTP applications using QUIC as their transport encapsulation will continue to use AVPF as the basis for feedback mechanisms, largely unchanged?

-- Perhaps some applications will do so.
+Perhaps some applications will do so.

-- However, {{I-D.engelbart-rtp-over-quic}} proposes that QUIC/RTP implementations may not need to support some RTCP messages, if QUIC itself provides equivalent functionality.
+However, {{I-D.engelbart-rtp-over-quic}} proposes that QUIC/RTP implementations may not need to support some RTCP messages, if QUIC itself provides equivalent functionality.
+Conversely, {{RIST-Simple-Prof}} extends the RTP/AVPF bitmasked-based retransmission request with its own range-based retransmission request.

-- Conversely, {{RIST-Simple-Prof}} extends the RTP/AVPF bitmasked-based retransmission request with its own range-based retransmission request.
+If there's not one answer to that question, the choice among feedback mechanisms will need to be included in SDP Offer/Answer.

 ## Potential Extensions To QUIC and QUIC-related Specifications

 Because the topics in this section are speculative, it's not clear whether they would have any impact on SDP description and IANA registration in {{I-D.dawkins-sdp-rtp-quic}}.
-THey're included in this document for completeness.
+They are included in this document for completeness.

 ### QUIC Datagram Multiplexing